ikasanEIP/ikasan/ikasaneip/developer/docs/Readme.md

 This document will guide you through the process of creating an Ikasan development environment and runtime platform from scratch.

-This will include the build tools install and configuration; container install and configuration; and the creation and deployment of a simple Ikasan Integration Module.
+This will include the build tools and configuration; container install and configuration; and the creation and deployment of a simple Ikasan Integration Module.

 This is part of the documentation suite for the Ikasan Enterprise Integration Platform.